Suape Port: Port structure

 Suape Port serves ships 365 days a year without regard to tide schedules.
 To assist in docking, the port offers a monitoring system and laser ship docking system that enables effective, secure control.
 The port moved over 8.4 million tonnes in 2008 (has increased 7 times since 1992).
 The liquid transfer (petroleum by-products, chemical products, ethanol, vegetable oils, etc.) constituted more than 80% of the total amount moved.
 The port can serve ships of up to 170,000 DWT and operational draft of 15.5 m in the internal port and up to 20 m in the external port.
 With 27 km^{2} of backport, the port can serve large ships.
 The access canal has a 5,000 m extension, which measures 300 m wide and 15.5 m deep.
 More than 96 companies are installed or are becoming installed in Suape.
 These include a Petrobras refinery, Atlântico Sul (largest shipbuilder in South America) and a large petrochemical company.

 In 2018, Suape presented a total of 23.6 million tons of transported products, being responsible for the largest national movement of liquid bulk (17.5 million tons) and cabotage (15.3 million tons).
 Petroleum derivatives were the ones that had the greatest impact on the management of the port, due to the need to relocate the Abreu e Lima Refinery.
 Other outstanding products in the port of Suape are exports of automobiles, iron ore, soybeans and sugar, and the export of containers.

+The port equipment is being converted to electric.